 Anti-Smoking Treatment Options

 While smoking is a worldwide epidemic, several anti-smoking treatment and therapy options are available.
-These aim to relief the smoker of their addiction in order to stop the damage smoking is doing to their body.
+These aim to relieve the smoker of their addiction in order to stop the damage smoking is doing to their body.
 Due to the fact that tobacco is addictive, anti-smoking treatment options aim to treat the condition as an addiction in order to rid the smoker of their craving for a cigarette.

 It is said that within the United States, addiction to nicotine, the drug that creates an addiction in a smoker, is reported to be higher than addiction to any other drug.
 Centers for Disease Control and Prevention report that almost 70% of smokers want to quit.
 Action on Smoking and Health reports that 83% of smokers who want to quit found smoking to cause health problems, while 31% also reported that smoking is expensive and wasting their money.

 There are several treatment options available to assist smokers looking for a way to quit.
-While some smokers are able to quit without help, the majority of smokers who want to quit is unable to do so by themselves.
+While some smokers are able to quit without help, the majority of smokers who want to quit are unable to do so by themselves.
 These treatment options include:

 - Nicotine replacement treatment such as nicotine patches